ihhub/fheroes2/docs/DEVELOPMENT.md

 * Go to the directory `script/windows` and run the file `install_packages.bat`.
 This script will install all the required packages to build the project using Microsoft Visual Studio.
+* If you have the original game, then you can make these original directories (such as data, help, HEROES2, maps, and music) available to the build.
+You have two options:
+    1. Copy the directories to the `~\{USER_FOLDER}\AppData\Roaming\fheroes2` directory, OR
+    2. Copy the directories to the project root directory.
-* Go to the directory `script/demo` and run the file `download_demo_version.bat`.
+* If you do not have the original game, then go to the directory `script/demo` and run the file `download_demo_version.bat`.
 This script will download a demo version of the original game, which is the minimum required for development.
 * Open the file `fheroes2-vs2015.vcxproj` or `fheroes2-vs2019.vcxproj` depending on the version of Microsoft Visual Studio installed and build the project.

-#### Visual Studio development on Windows

-After executing the `download_demo_version.bat` script, the demo version files will be downloaded and extracted to a folder called `.\demo` within the project root folder.
-The script will also copy to project root directory the minimum required files for development purposes (namely, the `data` and `maps` directories).
-By default, the Visual Studio project will automatically copy these folders to the build directory (i.e. `.\build\x64\Debug-SDL2`) so they are available for testing.

-If you have a copy of the original game and wish to include its files in your development (such as the CD music, extra maps, and animations), then you need to make these original game files available to the build.

-You have two options:
-1. Copy the files to the `~\{USER_FOLDER}\AppData\Roaming\fheroes2` directory.
-	* The files will be used at runtime by the build and will not be removed by cleaning the solution.
-2. Copy the files to the build directory (i.e. `.\build\x64\Debug-SDL2`).
-	* The files will need to be copied again to the build directory after cleaning the solution.
+* Visual Studio will automatically copy game files in the root directory to the build directory.

 ### macOS and Linux